 In Kenya, he flies bush planes, guides wilderness courses, and falls in love with a young Kikuyu woman.
 All seems well, until he is attacked and beaten by thugs and then injured when he’s chased by an elephant.
 Unable to deal with reality, he next escapes to Alaska, where he flies still higher and lives more recklessly.
 Ultimately, the principles of flight force him to make a choice: to fly away yet again or to finally return to Earth as an advocate for social, animal, and environmental justice.

-Set before, during, and after 9/11 and the wars that followed, and filled with spectacular scenes of flights over the African savanna and Alaskan glaciers, Principles of Flight is a memoir of grand adventure as well as a psychosocial inquiry into the hyper-masculinism that has dominated the world.
+Set during the time of 9/11 and the wars that followed, Principles of Flight is filled with spectacular scenes of flights over the African savanna and Alaskan glaciers.
+More than mere travelogue, this memoir is a psychosocial inquiry into the hyper-masculinism that has resulted in the violence, sexism, animal cruelty, and environmental destruction that have ruled our world.

 Order signed copies from the author using PayPal.
 Just click the "Buy Now" link.

 Copyright © 2024 Bill Hatcher Books, LLC - All Rights Reserved.